Check us out on BrokerCheck

 Even though three-percent is the base deduction amount for the Secure Choice Savings Program, employees can opt to raise or lower the amount they invest based on their own needs.
 While this is certainly better than not having a retirement fund at all, three-percent is still a fairly low number, especially when an employer isn’t matching your contributions—a perk of traditional workplace retirement funds.

-No two companies are alike, so why should their retirement plans be the same?
-By meeting with a financial advisor to develop your own retirement plan, you will discuss your individual company needs and goals to create a plan from scratch that works best for you and your employees.
+A custom plan can take into account your individual company needs and goals to create a plan from scratch that works best for you and your employees.
 A 401(k) plan is a crucial benefit for employee recruiting and retention, so you might as well make it your own.
 Plus, if you have questions or concerns, you have a financial advisor familiar with the plan that you can turn to.

 2. Attract Candidates